40 Blue Fingers, Freshly Packed and Ready to Serve

 40 Blue Fingers, Freshly Packed and Ready to Serve is the debut studio album by the blues band Chicken Shack, released in 1968.
 The album reached number 12 in the UK Albums Chart.

 This album has three Freddy King covers; "Lonesome Whistle Blues" (written by Rudolph Toombs), "See See Baby" from Freddy King Sings; and "San-Ho-Zay" from Let's Hide Away and Dance Away.

 Background

 Chicken Shack's first single “It's Okay With Me Baby / When My Left Eye Jumps” (BH 57-3135), was released in 1968 shortly before their first LP release 40 Blue Fingers, Freshly Packed and Ready to Serve was released later that year.
-Christine Perfect composed and sang on side A of the first single and Stan Webb composed and sang the song on the flip side.
+Christine Perfect composed and sang the song on side A of the first single and Stan Webb composed and sang the song on the flip side.
 Neither side of the first single was included on the first LP release.